Deploy Your Project

 If you haven’t already, create a repository for your project on GitHub.

 Log in to Netlify.
-On the “Team Overview” page, click the button that says “New Site from Git.”
+On the “Team Overview” page, click the button that says “Add new site” and then choose “Import an exisitng project”.

-Once this configuration is complete, choose the repository you would like to preview.
+Once this configuration is complete, choose the repository and the branch you would like to preview.

 Hit “Deploy Site.”
 Depending on the size of your project, this may take a few moments.
 Follow along with the build process (and check for errors) by navigating to “Publication Deploys” section and scrolling down to the “Deploy Log”.

-You will be given a default URL to preview your project.
-You can rename this URL by navigating to “Site settings” and changing the site name.
-(You also have the option to buy a domain or set-up a domain you already own.)
+You will be given a randomized default URL to preview your project.
+Rename this URL by navigating to “Site settings” and changing the site name.
+You also have the option to buy a domain or set-up a domain you already own.
+Once you’ve chosen a final URL, update the

 Should you need to make any updates to your site, just merge the changes and Netlify will automatically update your preview link.
 You can check “Production Deploys” in the site overview section to these track changes.